Bread Machine Whole Wheat Rolls: Good for Slider Buns, Too

-Sneak Preview: These Bread Machine Whole Wheat Rolls make great slider buns for your favorite sandwiches.
+Sneak Preview: These Bread Machine Whole Wheat Dinner Rolls make great slider buns for your favorite sandwiches.
 The recipe is designed for mixing in a bread machine, but you can use a stand mixer or mix by hand instead.

 baked whole wheat rolls on a cutting boardPin